Translated by Hilary Keyes

 Thought to be the first full-length novel in the world, "The Tale of Genji" is perhaps the best-known work of Japanese literature in the world.
 Written by Murasaki Shikibu, the tales describe the main character's love affairs during Japan's Heian era (794 - 1185), this tale is still read and loved by people today.
 At Tale of Genji Museum in Uji, visitors can learn all about this literary and historical masterpiece.

 Plan to spend a couple of hours looking at the art, videos, and related literature to enter the world of Genji and life in ancient Japan.

 7. Uji Bridge

 The Uji Bridge spans the Uji River, and is located a 5 minute walk from JR Uji Station.
 If you want to head from Uji Station to Ujigami Shrine, Uji Shrine, or the The Tale of Genji Museum, then you will have to cross this bridge.tt

-As Uji is so close to Kyoto City, those planning on traveling to Kyoto with extra time should include a day in Uji in their travel plans.
-Major sites in Uji are located nearby one another, making it easy to access each one of the spots.
+As Uji is so close to Kyoto, those planning on traveling to Kyoto with extra time should include a day in Uji in their travel plans.
+The major sites in Uji are located nearby one another, making it easy to access each one of the spots.

 Morning: Leave from Kyoto Station